mbod/comm2550_F23/syllabus.md

 -   Working on data projects

-### ASSIGNMENT 6 DUE Friday 17 November @ 11.59pm

--   Submit in JupyterHub

 ## Week 13 - Networks and network data analysis

 ### Tuesday 21 November  **CLASS ON ZOOM**

+1. NOTE: This class will be on Zoom

+    -   Join in Canvas

     -   Project planning and discussion
+    -   Working with R (`tidyverse` and `ggplot`)

+### ASSIGNMENT 6 DUE Wednesday 22  November @ 11.59pm

+-   Submit in JupyterHub

 ### Thursday 23 November **NO CLASS THANKSGIVING**